MicrosoftDocs/architecture-center/docs/example-scenario/digital-health/health-portal-content.md

 - Track statistics of a wearable device.
 - Gain access to medical records and engage with a medical provider.
-- Enter times and doses of medications which can be used for refill data or self-tracking of medications.
+- Enter times and doses of medications, which can be used for refill data or self-tracking of medications.
 - Interact with a healthy eating coach for weight loss or diabetes.

 ## Architecture